TheDevConnor/Zura/README.md

 For example 'have add := 45.2 + 2;'
 ```
 ## Contributing
-Contributions to Azura Lang are welcome!
+Contributions to zura Lang are welcome!
 If you find any bugs, have suggestions for improvements, or want to contribute new features, please submit a pull request.

 ## License
-Azura Lang is licensed under the MIT License.
+zura Lang is licensed under the MIT License.
 Feel free to use, modify, and distribute the language for personal or commercial projects.

-We hope you find Azura Lang useful and enjoyable to work with.
+We hope you find zura Lang useful and enjoyable to work with.
 If you have any questions or need further assistance, please don't hesitate to reach out.

 Happy coding!